burke/xml-object/README.markdown

 consequence is that you can call `String` methods on `thing.name` (such as `upcase`, or `==`), but if you assign it to a new variable, you will not get a `String` object.
-To do that, call `thing.name.to_obj`, which will return you the auto type-casted (see above) version of `thing.name`, in this case `"Foo"`.
+To do that, call `thing.name.to_obj`, which will return you the auto-typecasted (see above) version of `thing.name`, in this case `"Foo"`.

 ### Slow